chauhanshivam079/I-Bot/README.md

 **_Requirements :_**

-- Heroku account
+- Heroku account or Koyeb
-- Heroku cli
+- Heroku cli(If using Heroku)
 - Git

 # Instructions:- :rocket: